The history of political party logos

 The SNP and the colour yellow

-The report is still known today as the “Yellow Book”, perhaps because during the second half of the nineteenth century, a lot of adventure and fiction stories were published with yellow covers, to help represent that they were something “new”.
+The report is still known today as the “Yellow Book”, perhaps because during the second half of the nineteenth century.
+A lot of adventure and fiction stories were published with yellow covers, to help represent they were something “new”.

-It’s easy to see what the Green Party logo is attempting to represent with its use of a green planet earth, surrounded by sunflower petals.
+The Green Party uses a green planet earth, surrounded by sunflower petals.
 The earth obviously represents environmentalism, while the sunflower has been internationally associated with the green movement for a number of years.

 The Green Party and the colour green

 When they first began, the Green Party were originally called “The Ecology Party”, and they changed their name in 1990.
-The Green Party logo has always been green, as it represents a pretty obvious choice for any group that centres around environmentalism.
+The Green Party logo has always been green, to focus followers on the environment.

-Finally, we come to the Plaid Cymru party of Wales, established during 1925 by founding members who wanted to fight back against the “sense of injustice” facing the Welsh people.
-On their website, the party explain that each of the founding members had different political motivations, but their unifying threat was the desire to eradicate the feeling of anxiety that the people of Wales had about the future.
+Founding members wanted to fight back against the “sense of injustice” facing the Welsh people.
+On their website, the Party explain each of the founding members had different political motivations.
+Fortunately, they all wanted to eradicate the feeling of anxiety the people of Wales had about the future.

-Additionally, the logo changed from a traditional red and green “triban”, to a Welsh Poppy in yellow.
+Additionally, the logo changed from a traditional red and green “triband”, to a Welsh poppy in yellow.

 Plaid Cymru and the colours yellow and green